void-linux/void-docs/src/xbps/troubleshooting/common-issues.md

 Transaction aborted due to unresolved shlibs
 ```

-the repositories are in the staging state, which can happen due to large builds.
+the repositories are in the staged state, which can happen due to large builds.
 The solution is to wait for the builds to finish.
 You can view the builds'
 progress in the [Buildbot's web interface](https://build.voidlinux.org).